jasonrhodes/jasonrhodes.github.io/src/blog/006_indie-bs.md

 You get the idea, I think.
 That's a lot of things.
 And it's not really clear where it's all headed in relationship to the original announcements, right?

-Mixed in with all of these announcements and introductions are some really powerful, inspirational proclamations from Aral himself, such as:
+Mixed in with all of these announcements and introductions are some really powerful, inspirational proclamations from Balkan himself, such as:

 > "We’ve set ourselves a mammoth task and yet it is a task that is entirely feasible with your continued friendship and support."